-When I began collecting data, I anticipated participants would take on a leadership role in honour of their deceased child as this is relevant to research on bereaved parents whose child died of cancer (Spraker-Perlman et al., 2021) and within paediatric intensive care units (Meert et al., 2005).
-My hypothesis corresponded to findings from an Irish study was carried out by Power and colleagues (2021) on fatal foetal anomaly (FFA) diagnosis.
-In this study, 17 volunteers within various support groups were interviewed to explore why bereaved parents volunteer as peer support mentors for newly FFA bereaved parents.
-One key result found that bereaved parents are motivated to volunteer to honour the legacy of their baby and to continue the bond between parent and child (Power et al., 2021).
+When I began collecting data, I anticipated participants would take on a leadership role in honour of their deceased child.
 Contrary to what I had hypothesised, the predominant reason for parents becoming more engaged in a leadership role was to mitigate the pain of newly bereaved parents and not in terms of the baby's legacy.
 It could be suggested that the rationale for this was to make a more active contribution in terms of supporting the pain of the newly bereaved rather than taking a leadership position in honour of their deceased child.
 Parents further into their grief journey can provide newly bereaved parents hope that there will be life beyond their immense loss.
 They carry a figurative torch support the newly bereaved parent when coming to terms with the loss of their anticipated baby.
-For example, Ruby, Leicestershire, Befriender, and former Organisation A Group Leader commented:
+For example, Ruby, Leicestershire, Befriender, and former SANDS Group Leader commented: